Technical Review: Ben Purvis – 22.10.2024

 Much more power and performance than the Tiger Sport 660

-Low running costs thanks to long service intervals
+Low running costs thanks to superb mpg and long service intervals

-Coming in at £10,995 the Tiger Sport 800 is well clear of the £8,945 Tiger Sport 660 and a bit pricier than the £10,095 Tiger 850 Sport that it supersedes in the lineup – but you’re getting a lot more performance for your money thanks to that 113hp engine that’s around 30hp clear of either the 660 or the old 850 model.
+With prices starting at £10,995 the Tiger Sport 800 costs two grand more than the £8995 Tiger Sport 660, and is a bit pricier than the £10,095 Tiger 850 Sport that it supersedes in Triumph’s lineup.
+However, you’re also getting a lot more performance for your money thanks to its 113hp engine that’s around 30hp clear of either the 660 or the old 850 model.
 You’ll also benefit from what Triumph claims are the lowest service workshop times in its class, with 10,000-mile intervals between dealer visits, and some impressive levels of technology.

 2025 Triumph Tiger Sport 800- Engine & Performance